 \section{Conclusion}

 This study provides the first large-scale empirical evidence of the Matthew effect in AI programming assistants, demonstrating how LLMs systematically amplify existing popularity hierarchies among programming languages and frameworks.
 Our findings reveal that mainstream technologies consistently achieve higher success rates in code generation, while niche and emerging alternatives face disproportionate failure rates that could potentially stifle innovation.
-This bias toward popular ecosystems may increasingly influence technical decision-making in industry, where AI compatibility could become as significant as traditional considerations like performance and scalability.
+We emphasize that technical decision-making is multi-dimensional; AI compatibility is not a universal veto that overrides established factors like runtime performance.
+However, our results quantify a substantial 'AI Productivity Tax' for niche languages.
+This creates a hidden friction consistent with Matthew-effect dynamics, which may disproportionately influence new projects and long-term ecosystem diversity.
 Moving forward, we plan to expand our benchmarks into broader domains, investigate collaborative multi-agent development scenarios, and develop methods to counteract ecosystem homogenization through diversity-aware training and inference strategies.